 If wellies aren’t really your thing, or it’s too hot.
 Try hiking boots.
 There are loads of great priced hiking boots on Amazon to choose from.
 More on the Best Footwear for Festivals here.

 39. Rain mac that fits in your bag – these ones start at just £1.99 each from Amazon.
 Stick em in your bag!
 Or, take a better quality one that will also keep you warm.
+If you’re festivalling in the UK then something to protect you from the rain is an absolute festival essential.

 40. Hat – add this to your festival packing list to cover your festival-worn hair, for warmth, and to protect your head from the sun.